Ethel Wright (painter): Suffragette Portraits

+Other work

+In about 1915 she painted Beatrice, Lady Lever.
+She would become a hero of the Royal Free Hospital after she died as a result of volunteering as a nurse during World War One.

 Legacy

 Her painting of Christabel Pankhurst was donated by Una Duval's descendant to the National Portrait Gallery in 2011.
 It was exhibited in 2018 when it was noted that the gallery had previously only had pictures of suffragettes taken by the police as suspicious characters.

 She achieved success as a painter but she was identified as a great woman artist.

 Personal life

-By 1898 she was exhibiting at the Oldham Gallery and "also known as Mrs Bradley" having become married, Wright died in 1939.
+She was "also known as Mrs Bradley".
+She had married Bernard Armiger Barczinsky in 1897 in Liverpool.
+He was a theatrical producer and Wright later claimed that he had misrepresented himself.
+He changed his name to Barclay during the time they were together.
+He left her in 1900, she tried to reclaim the marriage but she divorced him in 1910.